Both national and regional funding programmes support and finance documentaries with a minority Norwegian co-producer.

 Western Norway Film Centre

-If you have a production or post-production spend in Western Norway, and you are aiming for a theatrical release - and your documentary has a (strong) market potential in Norway, your Norwegian co-producer can negotiate with the regional film fund Fuzz.
+If you have a production or post-production spend in Western Norway, and you are aiming for a theatrical release - and your documentary has a market potential in Norway, your Norwegian co-producer can apply for support also from the regional film fund Zefyr.

 Norwegian Film Institute